pupilfirst/pupilfirst/docs/developers/docs/upgrading.md

 For information on configuring public access to your S3 storage, please refer to the documentation [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configuring-block-public-access-bucket.html)

 #### Creating S3 private bucket
-When you create a new bucket through the AWS S3 console, the default setting in set permissions is Block all public access.
+When you create a new bucket through the AWS S3 console, the default setting in set permissions is _Block all public access_.

 Refer to this documentation on [creating a new S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)